awsdocs/amazon-mwaa-user-guide/doc_source/create-environment.md

 ## What's next?<a name="mwaa-env-next-up"></a>
 + Learn how to grant users access to your Apache Airflow *Web server* and Amazon MWAA environment in [Managing access to an Amazon MWAA environment](manage-access.md)\.
 + Learn how to access the VPC endpoint for your Apache Airflow *Web server* \(private network access\) in [Managing access to VPC endpoints on Amazon MWAA](vpc-vpe-access.md)\.
++ Explore the Amazon MWAA API operation used to create an environment at [CreateEnvironment](https://docs.aws.amazon.com/mwaa/latest/API/API_CreateEnvironment.html)\.